The Seven Jobs of the Shaman

 If we're seeking to live a shamanic lifestyle, we need to embrace the seven jobs of the Shaman.

 I’m purposefully talking about a shamanic lifestyle because not all of us are practicing Shamans.
-However, it doesn’t mean we can't apply the principles and practices to ourselves and loved ones.
+However, it doesn’t mean we can't apply the principles and practices to ourselves and our loved ones.

 Even a practicing Shaman will specialize in certain jobs, and integrate the others into their practice to varying degrees.